-Enable replication for a NAS share to allow the share's data to be replicated to another DXi system (the target).
-Disable replication if you do not want to replicate the share's data to another DXi system.
+Enable replication for a NAS share to allow the data on the share to be replicated to other DXi systems (the targets).
+Disable replication if you do not want to replicate the share to other DXi systems.

 Note: To be eligible for replication, a share must have data deduplication enabled at the time it is created.